talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

     file given.

 - 210906_114246
-    - Running solver after fixing previous NullPointerException error.
+    - Running solver after fixing previous NullPointerException error (added "itype" attribute to each subpart element in the XML input fike).
     - No complete solution found - best solution had 56 course requests unassigned (6118/6174 [99.09%] assigned).
         - Unassigned course requests in the solution.xml file will not have a <best> sub-element added to it.
             - In the tableau.csv file in the solution folder, the request's Enrolled attribute value will be 'No',